Martin Hetzer

-Martin Hetzer (born in Vienna, Austria) is an Austrian-born molecular biologist, Senior Vice President and Chief Scientific Officer at the Salk Institute in La Jolla and the holder of the Jesse and Caryl Philips Foundation Chair in Molecular Cell Biology.
+Martin Hetzer (born in Vienna, Austria) is an Austrian-born molecular biologist and President of the Institute of Science and Technology Austria (ISTA).
+He is holder of the Jesse and Caryl Philips Foundation Chair in Molecular Cell Biology.
 His research focuses on fundamental aspects of organismal aging with a special focus on the heart and central nervous system.
 His laboratory has also made important contributions in the area of cancer research and cell differentiation.

-Education
+Career

 Hetzer received his Ph.D. in biochemistry and genetics from the University of Vienna, Austria, and completed postdoctoral work in the lab of Iian Mattaj at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany.
-He joined the faculty at the Salk as an assistant professor in 2004 and became Full Professor in 2011.
+He joined the faculty at the Salk Institute in La Jolla as an assistant professor in 2004 and became full professor in 2011.
+In 2016, he was Salk's Senior Vice President and Chief Science Officer until he moved back to Austria in 2023, becoming the second President of the Institute of Science and Technology Austria (ISTA) succeeding Thomas A. Henzinger.